abinjoseim/project_test/Notes.md

   - By using frameworks like Tailwind and Bootstrap I make sure users have a seamless experience across various devices and screen sizes.

 - Performance Optimisation
-  - Have implemented lazy loading, assets optimisation and enable caching to reduce lod time and improve performance.
+  - Have implemented lazy loading, assets optimisation and enable caching to reduce load time and improve performance.
 Made use of bundler like Webpack to support code splitting to load multiple bundles dynamically to improve performance.

 - State management
   - Have implemented state management using Redux with React/Angular in large application to manage state of different complex user journeys such as Advertisement campaign creation and Advert building.